RevSquare/django-adaptive/README.rst

     INSTALLED_APPS = (
         ...
-        'django-adaptive'
+        'django_adaptive'
         ...
     )

-The you will need to declare the loaders you want to add in your settings.py file
+Then you will need to declare the loaders you want to add in your settings.py file

 .. code-block::  python